Superior ophthalmic vein: Course and relations

 The superior ophthalmic vein is the only orbital vein whose course generally parallels the course of an orbital artery: it has a similar course as the ophthalmic artery (however, the latter instead exits the orbit through the optic canal).

 Within the orbit, the superior ophthalmic vein passes posterior-ward alongside the ophthalmic artery.
 It passes inferior to the superior rectus muscle, running in between this muscle and the optic nerve.
 It runs across the optic nerve (CN II) to reach the superior portion of the superior orbital fissure through which it then exits the orbit to drain into the cavernous sinus.
 It usually passes superior to the common tendinous ring on its way out of the orbit.

 Tributaries

 Tributaries of the superior ophthalmic vein (may) include: the anterior ethmoidal vein and posterior ethmoidal vein, lacrimal vein, central retinal vein (sometimes), superior vorticose veins, medial palpebral veins, inferior ophthalmic vein (sometimes), and veins from the superior rectus muscle, superior oblique muscle, and medial rectus muscle.

 The tributaries/territory drained by the superior ophthalmic vein is however somewhat variable.

+Structures drained by the superior ophthalmic vein includes the frontal sinus.